The race is on – UK vs US hiring markets

 Higher lawyer salaries in the US are putting UK firms under pressure to compete and attract top talent amid buoyant hiring markets, writes Major Lindsey & Africa’s Nathan Peart

-In both the UK and US legal sectors, talent markets have continued at pace over the course of this year – and with US firms establishing larger share of the London market, there are some interesting comparisons to be drawn around hiring strategy, culture and compensation between each region.
-While the nature of each markets makes it difficult to compare like for like, overall it remains a close race between the US and UK as to who is ahead in terms of hiring recruitment and activity.
+In both the UK and US legal sectors, talent markets have continued at pace over the course of this year – and with US firms establishing a larger share of the London market, there are some interesting comparisons to be drawn around hiring strategy, culture and compensation between each region.
+While the nature of each market makes it difficult to compare like for like, overall it remains a close race between the US and UK as to which is ahead in terms of hiring recruitment and activity.

-The US naturally remains the largest recruitment market globally, particularly with the size and scope of the legal market there – in New York alone there are around 13,500 associates in the AM Law 200, compared to nearly 6,000 in London in the same group of firms (who are the fastest growing at present).
+The US naturally remains the largest recruitment market globally, particularly with the size and scope of the legal market there – in New York alone there are around 13,500 associates in the AM Law 200, compared to nearly 6,000 in London in the same group of firms (which are the fastest growing at present).

-The UK market, while robust, simply does not match the sheer scale of the US market either.
+The UK market, while robust, simply does not match the sheer scale of the US market.
 In lateral move terms, there have been nearly 1,500 associate moves in that group in New York over the past 12 months, compared to 680 in London.
 While that puts both geographies roughly at 11% hiring, the US as a whole has seen 14% of the AM Law 200 associate population move to a new firm in the past 12 months.
 The scale in the London market is comparably smaller.

 Nonetheless, there are signs of increased law firm recruiting activity in the UK, particularly in finance, corporate and niche areas such as employment, tax and antitrust.
 There is a clear indication of commitment to growing the London market from firms with head offices overseas, especially for US firms who have done some of their biggest partner hiring in the past five years.
 While this indicates a positive investment in the UK market, the scale, volume and speed of hiring in the US will always make it a leader in recruiting activity for the year.